mikaellindemann/Distributed-Consensus/doc/DESCRIPTION.md

 ## Algorithms
 History is created by using Fetch-and-Stitch with validation in the stitching phase.

+The receiver of the first create history call should

+- create history ID
+- fetch history from neighbours
+    - each of these should:
+        - fetch
+        - stitch
+        - return
+- stitch
+- Call for a vote
+- Clousure of event graph to an execution graph.

 ### Fetching Algorithm - Deadlock (and Attack) Secure